-Responses to questions about the PN Certificate program are available at catalog.northampton.edu.
+Responses to frequently asked questions about the PN Certificate program are available in the on line catalog here.

 For More Information Contact:

 Nursing Department, Penn Hall 120 C, Northampton Community College, 3835 Green Pond Road, Bethlehem, Pennsylvania 18020.
 Telephone: 610-861-5376.